 - A. When the original construction contract is within the Agency's construction contract certification limit (as determined by Department of Procurement Services (DPS) Auditors, process change orders as follows: - 1.
-If the change order does not cause the total construction contract amount to exceed the Agency's construction contract certification limit, then the Agency may authorize the work.
-The agency does not need to notify OSE of these change orders.

-- 2. If the change order causes the total construction contract amount to exceed the Agency's construction contract certification limit, then OSE must approve the change order before the Contractor may perform any work.
-The Agency must submit the change order to OSE, along with copies of the following: - a.
+If the Change Order does not cause the total construction contract amount to exceed the Agency's construction contract certification limit, then the Agency may approve the work.
+The Agency does not need to notify OSE of these Change Orders. - 2.
+If the Change Order causes the total construction contract amount to exceed the Agency's construction contract certification limit, then OSE must approve the Change Order before the Contractor may perform any work.
+The Agency must submit the Change Order to OSE, along with copies of the following: - a.
 The approved Form A-1 (if the project is required to be established as a PIP); - b.
 Last detailed cost estimate prepared before bidding; - c.
 The SCBO advertisement; and - d.
 Bidding Documents, including addenda. - 3.
-OSE and the Agency will thereafter administer the construction contract as a contract that originally exceeded the Agency's construction contract certification limit. - B. Nothing in this provision allows an Agency to issue a change order that will cause a small purchase as defined in Chapter 8 to exceed the limits for the type of procurement method used (i.e. a contract under \$2,500 made without obtaining competitive quotes may not be converted to a purchase in excess of \$2,500).
+OSE and the Agency will thereafter administer the construction contract as a contract that originally exceeded the Agency's construction contract certification limit. - B. Nothing in this provision allows an Agency to issue a Change Order that will cause a small purchase as defined in Chapter 8 to exceed the limits for the type of procurement method used (i.e. a contract under \$2,500 made without obtaining competitive quotes may not be converted to a purchase in excess of \$2,500).